-KIA is a high performing, tuition-free, public charter school located in East Los Angeles.
-This year, our fifth year in operation, is a particularly exciting year for us, as we have fully grown out serving students in kindergarten through fourth grade.
-We believe strongly in our students' collective ability to master the California Content Standards as well as the Common Core State Standards (CCSS) and Next Generation Science Standards (NGSS), think critically about viewpoints that differ from their own, and challenge the status quo to become agents of positive change in their communities.
-KIA aims to strengthen our students' self-identify and build a collective spirit by which children feel personally responsible for their own success and work to support the success of others in their classroom, school, and community.
+KVP is a high performing, tuition-free, public charter school located in South Los Angeles.
+This year, our fourth year in operation, is a particularly exciting year for us as we are fully grown out serving students in kindergarten through fourth grade.
+We believe strongly in our students' collective ability to master the California Content Standards as well as the Common Core State Standards, think critically about viewpoints that differ from their own, and challenge the status quo to become agents of positive change in their communities.
+KVP aims to strengthen our students' self-identify and build a collective spirit by which children feel personally responsible for their own success and work to support the success of others in their classroom, school, and community.
 As a school, we will provide the knowledge, skills, and experiences all students need to be successful through college and stay committed to having a positive impact on their community.

-Notably, the implementation of KIA's innovative staffing model has resulted in high quality outcomes for our students.
-Through this model, our teachers, four instructional assistants and three assistant teachers provide instruction in small groups in all core academic areas including reading, writing, and math.
-Through the daily integration of technology in the classroom, our students also receive ample instruction in 21st century skills.
+KVP has seen many successes over its first charter term.
+Notably, through the daily integration of technology in the classroom, our students are receiving ample instruction in 21st century skills.
 As a result, all of our students participate in an active, engaging, and rigorous learning process built on mastery of standards and academic language, as well as critical thinking, problem solving, and effective communication skills every day.

-Now that KIA is fully grown, we look to sustain the success we have achieved in the past, and improve as we move forward.
-The successes KIA has celebrated include:
+Now that KVP is fully grown, we look to sustain the success we have achieved in the past, and improve as we move forward.
+The successes KVP has celebrated include: